JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 ## What is a Neural Ordinary Differential Equation?

-To put it simply, NeuralODE simply uses a neural network to parameterize what ODE we are solving.
+To put it simply, NeuralODE uses a neural network to parameterize what ODE we are solving.
 This is exactly what I was referring to when I noted that the discovery of NeuralODE allowed the differential equations community to shift from using explicit definitions to black-box solvers.
 Instead of having to specify the exact position-momentum relations of a